bhavyachandrappa/read/README.md

 #### Bonus Functionality:
 In addition to the basic and expected functionalities, the bonus functionalities are listed as follows:
 1. Use Firebase for backend implementation (Completed)
+2. Implemented the application for Landscape mode (Completed)

 ## Sources
 [1].
 “Android onFragmentInteraction(Uri uri) 方法.”
 [Online].
 Available: http://blog.csdn.net/fengge34/article/details/46391453.
 [Accessed: 06-Apr-2018].